Feeling numb with Borderline Personality Disorder (BPD) - part 1

 Your moral sensitivity may also mean that you struggle to accept injustice, cruelty and unfairness that happen for no apparent reason.
 You want to get to the bottom of the truth, and to make meaning out of these phenomena, so you are always seeking answers.
 As much as your overdrive comes from a place of healthy drive, your psyche and your body may not be able to keep up with such demand.

-There is nothing wrong in exercising your mind and using it to your advantage, but if that becomes your only mode of existence, you miss out on the many other aspects of life.
+There is nothing wrong with exercising your mind and using it to your advantage, but if that becomes your only mode of existence, you miss out on the many other aspects of life.
 It is like seeing only one shade of the rainbow and not savouring the whole spectrum of richness in this human experience.

 Feeling empty and lost